-While all house insurance policies have the same basic shape, you can purchase additional optional coverage if you need to fill in a gap in your policy’s covered events.
+While all home insurance policies have the same basic shape, you can purchase additional optional coverage if you need to fill in a gap in your policy’s covered events.

 These extra policies or riders expand your ability to make insurance claims.
 If you have specific personal property items that are very high-value—such as certain jewelry pieces or artwork—those items may not be covered under your standard policy.

-How Much House Insurance Do I Need?
+How Much Home Insurance Do I Need?

 The answer to this question will vary depending on the homeowner and the value of their property.
 The good news is that you won’t typically be the one who needs to answer this question.

 At a minimum, though, your policy should be able to cover the full replacement cost of your home, in the case of a total loss.
-Replacement cost is different than the sale price or market value, because it determines what it would cost to rebuild your home.
+Replacement cost is different than the sale price or market value because it determines what it would cost to rebuild your home.

 You should also have enough contents insurance to cover the replacement costs of your personal belongings, including electronics, furniture, sporting equipment, clothing, and more.
 Again, the big variation in this category is if you have high-value items that require additional coverage.

-What House Insurance Deductible Is Best?
+What Home Insurance Deductible Is Best?

 How Do I Find The Best Home Insurance Company?

-As you start comparing house insurance options, remember that you aren’t just comparing policies; you’re comparing carriers.
+As you start comparing home insurance options, remember that you aren’t just comparing policies; you’re comparing carriers.
 Not all insurance companies are the same and finding one that you feel comfortable with should be a priority component of your search.